Toruitas/thinkingcap/README.md

 10. (+) Created a dimmer switch for the LEDs, using a potentiometer.
 Added to circuit diagram.
 [![Adapixels with dimmer](img/wk9/2_LED_with_dimmer.JPG)](https://youtu.be/gZUIdcbmYeM)
 11. (-) My Python packages manager got all messed up and I had to waste a couple days getting things back in order.
 This included some adafruit packages.
 Why can't every package just get along?
 12. (-) Perhaps related to #11, Arduino IDE wouldn't find adafruit-nrfutil in $PATH.
 Naturally it worked fine in terminal.
 Worked fine a month ago.
 Took a day to get working again, with little idea of what went wrong.
+This was preventing me from compiling for the Feather.

 ## Week 10 (2020/1/6 - 2020/1/12):
 ### Challenge: Get the whole thing functional